Editor’s Note: This post has been updated with new tools and content to help you in your spying and crushing efforts. 😉

 2) Exclude Competitor IP Addresses

-There are tons of IP logging tools out there on the market that will help you see which IP addresses are visiting your site and/or landing pages.
+There are tons of IP logging tools out there on the market.
+They can help you see which IP addresses are visiting your site and/or landing pages.

-Unfortunately, Google Analytics doesn’t provide this insight, so if you’re serious about knowing how often people are visiting you and the exact company name behind the visit, then I suggest you try Snitcher.
+Unfortunately, Google Analytics doesn’t provide this insight.
+If you’re serious about knowing how often people are visiting you and the exact company name behind the visit, then I suggest you try Snitcher.

 Snitcher helps you see which companies have visited your site, for how many times, for how long, and which pages they were on.